Blog

 - “Who is listed as the inventor or owner of your patents, and are they still at the company?”

-Inventors who are no longer at the company can give you clues about internal turmoil and may create problems if the chain of title is incomplete. - “Do you have clear assignment documentation?”
+Inventors who are no longer at the company can indicate potential internal turmoil and may create problems if there are gaps in the patent’s chain of title. - “Do you have clear assignment documentation?”

 What to look for:

-A startup should have formal IP assignment policies.
-They should be able to explain inventors leaving the company and how the IP rights have been secured for the company.
+Startups should have formal IP assignment policies in place and follow them rigorously.
+They should be able to explain why any inventors listed on their patents have left the company and how the company secured their IP rights.

 What to ask:

-- “Have you conducted a freedom-to-operate (FTO) analysis to ensure that you do not infringe on third-party rights?”
+- “Have you conducted a freedom-to-operate (FTO) analysis?”

-FTO analyses should be conducted by experienced attorneys.
-FTOs are only good as snapshots of risks at a given time and should be updated with changing product plans or if a meaningful amount of time has passed since the last FTO.
+FTO analyses should be conducted by experienced patent attorneys.
+Moreover, FTOs are merely snapshots of risks at a given time.
+The startup should have a plan in place to update their FTO as time passes and product plans change.

 What to look for:

-Proper documentation and evidence of thorough due diligence demonstrate that the startup is not building on shaky legal ground.
-A startup spending time on diligence indicates a company that is disciplined and preparing for the challenges ahead.
+An FTO analysis shows that the startup has done their due diligence and that they are not building on shaky legal ground.
+A startup spending time on diligence indicates a company that is disciplined and prepared for challenges ahead.

 What to ask: